AnneEberhard/AnnaKThomas/README.txt

     for sources: individual for sites with sources for timelines: let timelineHeaders plus individual timeline JSOns

+ALL JSONs for bonus chapters as well as sources children are in the JSONs folder

 All main sites will be started with onload=init()

 Init (init.js) includes footer, header, background and mobile templates, then checks for browser language